hebcal/hebcal-es6/README.md

 <a name="HebrewCalendar.calendar"></a>

 ### HebrewCalendar.calendar([options]) ⇒ [<code>Array.&lt;Event&gt;</code>](#Event)
-Calculates holidays and other Hebrew calendar events based on `options`.
+Calculates holidays and other Hebrew calendar events based on [Options](#HebrewCalendar.Options).

 Each holiday is represented by an `Event` object which includes a date, a description, flags and optional attributes.